CESSProject/DeOSS/README.md

 access:
   # access mode: [public | private]
-  # In public mode, only users in account can't access it
+  # public: only users in account can't access the gateway
-  # In private mode, only users in account can access it
+  # private: only users in account can access the gateway
   mode: public
   # account black/white list
   account:

-# user files cacher config
-cacher:
-  # file cache size, default 512G, (unit is byte)
-  size: 549755813888
-  # file cache expiration time, default 3 hour (unit is minutes)
-  expiration: 180
-  # directory to store file cache, default path: workspace/filecache/
-  directory:

-# storage mode selector config
-selector:
-  # used to find better storage node partners for gateway to upload or download files,
-  # two strategies for using your specified storage nodes, [priority | fixed]
-  strategy: priority
-  # storage miner filter file, json format, if it does not exist, it will be automatically created.
-  # you can configure which storage nodes to use or not use in this file.
-  # default path: workspace/storage_nodes.json
-  filter:
-  # maximum number of storage nodes allowed for long-term cooperation, default 120
-  number: 120
-  # maximum tolerable TTL for communication with storage nodes, default 500 ms (unit is milliseconds)
-  ttl: 500000000
-  # available storage node list refresh time, default 4 hours (unit is hours)
-  refresh: 4

 shunt:
-  # give priority to storing files to miners with these peerids
-  peerid:
+  # specify the storage miner account you want to store
+  account:
 ```

 ## 🟢 Usage for DeOSS